riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

 Firstly we've updated the animal helper to fetch the current animal record when in "Edit" mode, i.e. when the Session variable is populated.
 Next we update the save method to call different methods on the server depending on whether an add or an update is occurring.

-Finally in `animals-modal.html` we set the value of the animal name text box.
-This way it will be blank if it's a new instance, but populated for when an edit is under way.
+Finally we need to update `animals-modal.html` to set the value of the animal name text box.
+This way it will be blank if it's a new instance, but populated when an edit is under way:

 #####/client/templates/animals/animals-modal.html
 {% highlight HTML %}